 In the following situations an exception with respect to the flag requirement may be applicable, provided that the tax payer operates at least one qualifying ship with an EU/EEA flag:

-- if, prior to operating the new vessel, the percentage of the qualifying vessels with an EU/EEA flag has not been reduced in relation to January 17th 2004 (reference date).
-This calculation will be based on the net tonnage, to be judged in relation to the entirety of the shipping company’s fleet that qualifies for the tonnage tax.
-For shipping companies that have applied for the tonnage-tax scheme after January 17th 2004, the fleet at the year-end of the first year for which the company qualified for the tonnage tax scheme, will serve as the reference date;
+- if, prior to operating the new ship, the percentage of the qualifying ships with an EU/EEA flag has not been reduced in relation to January 17th 2004 (reference date).
+This calculation will be based on the net tonnage, to be judged in relation to the entirety of the taxpayer’s fleet that qualifies for the tonnage tax.
+For taxpayers that have applied for the tonnage-tax scheme after January 17th 2004, the fleet at the year-end of the first year for which the taxpayer qualified for the tonnage tax scheme, will serve as the reference date;

-- if, prior to operating the new vessel, the net tonnage of qualifying vessels with an EU/EEA flag already operated by the shipping company, amounts to at least 60% of the proportion of the shipping enterprise’s total qualifying owned or bareboat fleet;
+- if, prior to operating the new ship, the net tonnage of qualifying ships with an EU/EEA flag already operated by the taxpayer, amounts to at least 60% of the proportion of the taxpayer’s total qualifying fleet;

-- if in the calender year a vessel is being first used by the taxpayer, the three-year average percentage of all qualifying EU/EEA vessels of the total qualifying Dutch fleet in the relevant fiscal year has not decreased in comparison to the preceding three-year average.
+- if in the calendar year a ship is being first used by the taxpayer, the three-year average percentage of all qualifying EU/EEA ships of the total qualifying Dutch fleet in the relevant fiscal year has not decreased in comparison to the preceding three-year average*;

 Towing and dredging activities do not qualify for the exceptions to the flag requirements.